abanoubMokhles/trillo/README.md

 # trillo
-a web page to practice flexbox alongside with animations, css custom properties
+a landing page to practice flexbox alongside with animations, css custom properties, SASS and many more.